US women's football team airlifted by military from Honduras amid coronavirus

 By Friday, the U.S. Air Force, U.S. Transportation Command and SOUTHCOM, which oversees military activities in Latin America, had airlifted the 55-member team to Charleston, S.C., according to Jonathan Rath Hoffman, assistant to the Secretary of Defense for Public Affairs.

-“The @usairforce @US_TRANSCOM and @SOUTHCOM conducted an air mission earlier today taking a group of U.S. women's football players from Honduras to Charleston.
-We continue to assist @StateDept in repatriating US citizens,” Hoffman tweeted.
+“The @usairforce @US_TRANSCOM and @SOUTHCOM conducted an air mission earlier today taking a group of U.S. women's football players from Honduras to Charleston,” Hoffman tweeted.

 "We continue to assist @StateDept in repatriating US citizens,” he added.